Student Care, Concern, and Advocacy

 Student Emergency Fund

-The Student Emergency Fund is designed to provide limited, non-tuition financial help to students facing an emergency situation, such as a family member’s job loss, illness, or death; a student’s own sudden illness; an automotive breakdown for a commuter student; or other unexpected need.
+The Student Emergency Fund is designed to provide one-time assistance for non-tuition related hardships.
+Students must demonstrate their need as an emergency situation, such as a family member’s job loss, illness, or death; a student’s own sudden illness; an automotive breakdown for a commuter student; or other unexpected need.
 The hope of the Student Emergency Fund is to prevent students from abandoning their dream of earning a Penn State degree in the face of difficult personal and financial circumstances due to no fault of their own.
 Awards do not need to be repaid.
+Students may only be a recipient of the emergency fund once during their time as a Penn State Student.

 Please note that submission is not a guarantee of available funds or that an award will be made.